Ajaosak/Ajaosak/README.md

 - 👋 Hi, I’m @Ajaosak
-- 👀 I’m interested in Coding/games
+- 👀 I’m interested in Unity, general games or code
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently learning Coding (specifically: C#, Lua, Py)
-- 💞️ I’m looking to collaborate on nothing bruh
+- 💞️ I’m looking to collaborate on currently unknown
-- 📫 How to reach me d o n t
+- 📫 How to reach me Prefer not to

 <!---
 Ajaosak/Ajaosak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.